10 June 2022 Hot Friday

 A month or so ago I had opined to my colleagues that this was, imho, not a show where the projection screen -- in this case, essentially a fabric ceiling -- wanted to be "always alive" with light or imagery; that it should only come to life for certain specific moments, mainly a series of freakish meteorological events at various points in the action heralding the imminent destruction of the city.
 But over the course of tech I wound up doing a complete 180 on that particular opinion, and I now wish the "sky" were actually lit, with at least a subtle glow, for most or all of the evening.

-Unfortunately, I wasn't the projection designer, though I kinda ended up wishing I had agreed to do both set and projections myself; the affable young man they ended up hiring for the latter was entirely new to this kind of work and, notwithstanding the nice mention in this review, the results on that screen really show his inexperience.
+Unfortunately, I wasn't the projection designer, though I kinda ended up wishing I had agreed to do both set and projections myself; the affable young student they ended up hiring for the latter was entirely new to this kind of work and, notwithstanding the nice mention in this review, the results on that screen really show his inexperience.
 In the end, I chose to retreat to my own lane rather than step on anyone's toes; when a friendly tip about some basic tools like fades and anti-keystoning yielded no visible results, I just backed off.
 In retrospect, part of me wishes I'd taken a stronger hand, brushed up my own software skills (it's been awhile) and offered the guy some help.
 But by that time, the off-Off-ness of the whole enterprise was getting me down so much that I just couldn't muster the energy.

 scenicdesign71